nicovigil1/fourpawsdoodles/README.md

 ## litters - make it so that the name is automatically generated as parent1_parent2_bmonth_byear

 ### set up the parents index page to separate the mother's from the father's - may require a migration

+### set up a count of available puppies left in litters - only show those that have unsold puppies & within that only show available puppies (may change later)